 Oxidopamine (6-hydroxydopamine) – A toxic oxidation product of dopamine

-Dopaminergic neurons are particularly sensitive to oxidative stress due to their high metabolic rate.
+Dopaminergic neurons are particularly sensitive to oxidative stress18 due in part to their high metabolic rate.
 Parkinson’s disease is caused by the death of dopaminergic neurons in the substantia nigra.
 Methamphetamine use is considered a risk factor for the development of Parkinson’s disease.

 Introduction: ADHD and Psychostimulants